byStrange/strange-js/README.md

 ### Note:
-<p>If you don't give any number to "every" or "after" functions they think you entered 1 then there would be some changes.
+<p>If you don't give any number to "every" or "after" functions it thinks you entered 1 then there would be some changes.
 For example</p>

 ```js
 every().minute(()=> {